mars0i/lescent/README.md

 using the other buttons.)

-Usually, not all members of a population succeed in producing offspring who make it to adulthood.
+Usually, not all members of a population succeed in producing offspring that make it to adulthood.
 This is likely to happen purely by chance, even without any influence of natural selection.
+As a result of this process, in each generation, some lineages are lost.
 (This kind of random pruning is unlikely only when a population is growing *very* rapidly.)
-As a result of this process, in each generation, some lineages are lost.
 This happens over and over again, with the consequence that very few members of the initial population have descendants many generations later.
 Many genetic variants are lost in this way, even after they spread.